 So that is when my husband and I came up with the idea of an outdoor kitchen area.
 We made an outdoor wood burning grill from an old barrel with a lid.
 We painted the outside, placed a grill grate inside of it, and have a lid to contain the heat.

 Then we have a little crate that we keep down next to the wood burning grill, with our grilling tools and firewood when we need it.
-This is our third go-to for powerless cooking when we don’t feel like using electricity, or if we have a power outage and we need to cook for our large family.
+This is our third go-to for survival cooking when we don’t feel like using electricity, or if we have a power outage and we need to cook for our large family.

 10. Camping Oven